kaltura/nginx-secure-token-module/README.md

 # Secure token module for Nginx

-Generates an Akamai v2 token, either as a cookie or as a query string parameter (m3u8/mpd only).
+Generates CDN tokens, either as a cookie or as a query string parameter (m3u8/mpd only).
+Currently supports Akamai v2 tokens, and Amazon CloudFront tokens.

 ## Installation